tav/gitfund/mvp/app/page/flo-statement.md

    may be better placed to re-evaluate decisions as conditions change.

-2. Acknowledge some of the valid concerns raised by those who are more principled than us, even as we make various compromises for pragmatic reasons.
+2. Acknowledge some of the valid concerns raised by those who are more principled than us — even as we make these compromises for pragmatic reasons.

 ### Our Compromises